 All the bus wires are connected to the controller board pins via serial resistors (200-300 ohm each).

-This bus architecture allows you to create a flexible modular system that guarantees that you can make a full set of input controls for any complex cockpit and easily expand it by connecting extension modules to the bus at any time into the working system.
+This bus architecture allows you to create a flexible modular system that guarantees that you can make a full set of input controls for your cockpit and easily expand it by connecting extension modules to the bus at any time into the working system.

 To extend the number of inputs/outputs and connect multiple switches, encoders, annunciators, displays a cheap CD74HC4067 multiplexer breakout boards are used.